How to create an effective after-school program for your community and enhance the STEM ecosystem with out-of-school educational programs.

 An Opportunity to Follow the Spark

-Traditional STEM curricula might not be enough for young minds who show a keen interest in these subjects, but after school STEM programs can provide more challenging and exciting opportunities specially designed for STEM.
+Traditional STEM curricula might not be enough for young minds who show a keen interest in STEM subjects, but after-school programs can provide more challenging and exciting opportunities specially designed for STEM.

 Building a Comprehensive STEM Ecosystem

-After school STEM programs provide a safe, supportive, and engaging environment that can bring multiple aspects of the STEM ecosystem together through collaboration.
-Local community members and mentors and educational resources like libraries and museums can provide safe learning environments that advocate for a child’s STEM education.
+After-school STEM programs provide a safe, supportive, and engaging environment that can bring multiple aspects of the STEM ecosystem together through collaboration.
+Local community members, mentors, and educational resources like libraries and museums can provide safe learning environments that advocate for a child’s STEM education.

-Providing Access: Closing the Gap
+Providing Access: Closing the Cap

-After school programs have the opportunity to close the gap between the quality of education between low-income households and more affluent households.
-This is partially due to less disparity within after school programming.
-In a report by the Afterschool Alliance, parents in high-poverty communities reported after school programs in their community being very similar to the programs offered in more affluent communities.
+After-school programs have the opportunity to close the gap between the quality of education between low-income households and more affluent households.
+This is partially due to less disparity within after-school programming.
+In a report by the Afterschool Alliance, parents in high-poverty communities reported after-school programs in their community being very similar to the programs offered in more affluent communities.

 Programs like Kid Spark’s STEM Equity Grant Program also help provide lab kits, curriculum, and training so that every student has access to STEM education.
 These points of access work to disrupt the pattern of educational inequity and remove barriers to STEM education.

-How to Start an After School STEM Program in Your Community
+How to Start an After-School STEM Program

-Connect with local community members, resources, establishments, and mentors who can help you provide a comprehensive after school program with longevity.
-These connections can help you find the right space, collaborate with existing and trusted educational systems, and find teachers, STEM mentors, and educators to support the program.
+Connect with local community members, resources, establishments, and STEM mentors who can help you provide a comprehensive after-school program with longevity.
+These connections can help you find the right space, collaborate with existing and trusted educational systems, and find teachers, mentors, and educators to support the program.

 How Kid Spark Education Can Help

-In addition to curriculum, lab kits, and grant equity programs to provide equal access to STEM education, the Kid Spark team includes STEM Program Specialists who can help you design your own Kid Spark STEM program that’s backed by the power of science.
+In addition to the curriculum, lab kits, and grant equity programs to provide equal access to STEM education, the Kid Spark team includes STEM Program Specialists who can help you design your own Kid Spark STEM program that’s backed by the power of science.